skycoin/cxo/intro/README.md

 these types.

 In CXO SHA256 hash used instead of pointers and Merkle-tree instead of slices.
-And all values should be encoddable (e.g.
+And all values should be encodable (e.g.
 `int` -> `uint32` or any other).